-Read for Adventure, the statewide literacy program, is now underway.
-Thanks to the OKC Zoo and OG&E, all participating libraries received a kit that included: one copy of the Juniper's Butterfly Garden book, 100 OKC Zoo ticket vouchers, posters and bookmarks.
+Read for Adventure, the statewide literacy program, is continuing through June 30, 2024.
+Thanks to the OKC Zoo and OG&E, all participating libraries receive a kit that includes: one copy of the Juniper's Butterfly Garden book, 100 OKC Zoo ticket vouchers, posters and bookmarks.

 Children who check out Juniper's Butterfly Garden receive a voucher for four guests to visit the Oklahoma City Zoo and Botanical Garden for FREE!

 Reservations are not required for entry into the Zoo, and Read for Adventure vouchers can be redeemed at any Zoo ticket window.

 Promote the literacy project on your social media!
 You can promote the opportunity on your social media channels.
 Use this Social Media Image.

 More information, coloring pages and list of participating libraries: OKCZoo.org/READFORADVENTURE

 Youth Services Resources

 Oklahoma Reading Sufficiency

 Betsy Diamant-Cohen - Mother Goose on the Loose Resources

 Harvard University - Center on the Developing Child